Mihingarangi Forbes: Radio New Zealand

+She co-presented RNZ's Saturday Morning for two years until August 2026, when she resigned shortly after being given four weeks’ notice of the termination of her position.

 Atlas Network investigation

 In early 2024, Forbes interviewed ACT Party leader David Seymour.
 In that interview, she asked him questions about the Atlas Network and implied that ACT had links to the network, which Seymour denied.
 Seymour compared ACT's purported links to the Atlas Network to the Pizzagate conspiracy theory.
 Seymour has previously referred to people at the Atlas Network as his "old friends" on ACT's website.